mars0i/clj-agentscript1/README.md

 Agentscript is written in CoffeeScript, which is then compiled to Javascript.
 CoffeeScript source files end in ".coffee".

-The main library file for Agentscript is agentscript.js (or agentscript.min.js), which is compiled from model.coffee.
-See that file or the doc generated from it for more info about what's going on in agentscript.js.

-In agentscript.js, `this` usually refers to an instance of the `Model` class that's defined there.
-This is why a "this" var that you define using `this-as` in your Clojurescript `step`, `setup`, or `startup` functions refer to this instance: They will be called by `Model` code running in your instance of `Model`.

 Most of the example simulations at agentscript.org and its github repo are written in CoffeeScript.  (jsmodel.html is a Javascript model.)